Operational Stack Table

 shrink_stack

-- the operational stack value
+, - the op stack pointer

-, and - the operational stack pointer
+, and - the first underflow element

 .

-Clock | Shrink Stack Indicator | Op Stack Pointer | Op Stack Value |
+Clock | Shrink Stack Indicator | Stack Pointer | First Underflow Element |

 ---|---|---|---|